 The newsletters that you start reading may not make sense at first but give it a few months, and the big picture will start to come together.
 You may have to try reading multiple financial statements before you can easily interpret them, but that effort will yield great results.
 The first person you approach to be your mentor may not be the right fit for you, but you will find someone who is eager to develop that relationship with you.

-In the long run, a little bit of effort to build your business acumen every day will make you a better and more valuable sales person.
+In the long run, a little bit of effort developing your business acumen every day will make you a better and more valuable sales person.
 And lead to more closed deals.